-Coyotes are one of the most controversial and divisive species on the North American continent.
-No other wild animal sparks as much emotion in urban residents, running the gamut of loathing and love.
+Coyotes are one of the most divisive species on the North American continent.
+No other wild animal sparks as much emotion in urban residents, running the gamut of loathing to love.

 Controversial or not, they are here, and here for good.
 By eliminating natural predators and natural barriers of habitat, humans have literally paved the way for coyotes to explore new territories, including the prairies of suburban lawns and the forests of skyscrapers in cities.